yesinteractive/fsl/readme.md

 ![PHP from Packagist](https://img.shields.io/packagist/php-v/fsl/fsl?style=for-the-badge)

-FSL (Fresh Squeezed Limonade) is Yes Interactive's renergized continuation and adaptation of the abandonded Limonade PHP micro framework project (https://github.com/sofadesign/limonade) originally created by Fabrice Luraine.
-FSL is extremely lightweight and flexible, which provides a great rapid development framework for Web apps, REST API's and Microservices.
+FSL is an extremely lightweight and flexible PHP Micro-framework, which provides a great rapid development framework for Web apps, REST API's and Microservices.
 FSL based apps work great in containerized application environments such as Docker, K8s, Openshift, and more.